SvenGroot/JumboCore/doc/QuickStart/FirstJob.md

 ## Running the job

 Where DfsShell is used to interact with the DFS, you use JetShell to use Jumbo Jet.
-Let's use it to run the WordCount job (one of the provided sample jobs) on the file uploaded above (change the frist path if your file is not called mobydick.txt).
+Let's use it to run the WordCount job on the file uploaded above (change the first path if your file is not called mobydick.txt).

 ```text
 > ./JetShell.ps1 job bin/Ookii.Jumbo.Jet.Samples.dll wordcount /mobydick.txt /wcoutput